free things to do in New York City

 Master Class | Brass

 Mary Elizabeth Bowden, trumpet; Wayne du Maine, trumpet.
-As a trumpeter, Wayne Du Maine has performed and recorded with such ensembles as the New York Philharmonic, Orpheus Chamber Orchestra, and Orchestra of St. Luke’s.
+As a trumpeter, Wayne Du Maine has performed more and recorded with such ensembles as the New York Philharmonic, Orpheus Chamber Orchestra, and Orchestra of St. Luke’s.
 He currently holds the principal chair with the Brooklyn Philharmonic and the American Composers Orchestra.
 Mr. du Maine has also led the Hartford Symphony, Brooklyn Philharmonic, and Westchester Philharmonic as conductor of educational concerts.
 Trumpeter Mary Elizabeth Bowden has performed as soloist with the Naples and Richmond Philharmonic Orchestras, Richmond Youth Symphony Orchestra, Pennsylvania’s Lower Merion Symphony Orchestra, San Juan Symphony, Springfield Symphony Orchestra and New Haven Chamber Orchestra, among several others.
 At The Banff Center in Alberta, Canada, she twice performed Vivaldi's Concerto for 2 Trumpets with renowned trumpeters Jens Lindemann and Ryan Anthony.
-She was awarded the Public Prize from the 2009 Perrenoud Foundation International Music Competition.
+She was awarded the Public Prize from the 2009 Perrenoud Foundation International Music Competition. less

 New York City, NY; NYC